Thomas Boleyn, 1st Earl of Wiltshire: Diplomatic career

 In his youth, Thomas Boleyn was active in the court of Henry VII.
-He attend the wedding of Prince Arthur with Catherine of Aragon.
-In 1503 he was part of Princess Margaret Tudor’s escort, to Scotland, to marry King James IV.
+He attended the wedding of Prince Arthur with Catherine of Aragon.
+In 1503, he was part of Princess Margaret Tudor’s escort, to Scotland, to marry King James IV.
 He was created a Knight of the Bath at the coronation of Henry VIII in 1509.
+In February 1511, Boleyn took part in the Westminster Tournament, held to celebrate the birth of Henry, Duke of Cornwall.
+He was paired with Thomas Grey, 2nd Marquess of Dorset in costumes featuring emblems of pilgrimage to Santiago de Compostela.

 His appointment in 1512 as ambassador to the Low Countries brought him into contact with the regent Archduchess Margaret of Austria.
-Like Thomas, Margaret of Austria spoke French and Latin and they got along well enough for her to accept his daughter, Anne, as a maid of honour.
+Like Thomas, Margaret of Austria spoke French and Latin and they got along well enough for her to accept his daughter Anne as a maid of honour.

 Through his ability and the connections of his extended family, Thomas Boleyn became one of Henry VIII's leading diplomats.
 Known appointments and missions included: